mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

 - It is customary to list the person that made the primary contribution and did the majority of the physical and intellectual labor as the first author.
-- If an immediate advisor/supervisor of a student, PhD candidate, or Postdoc is a co-author on the manuscript, they are listed last.
+- If an immediate advisor/supervisor of a student, PhD candidate, or Postdoc is a co-author on the manuscript, they are customarily listed last.
 This is because promotion judgement committees look for professors' last author listing as a sign of leadership.
 - It is unclear if there is any common way the intermediate authors are ordered.